khushi463-tyagi/sticky_notes_app/README.md

 ## Getting started

-This is a sticky notes app where you can enter your to do work as many as you want.
+This is a sticky notes app where you can enter your important notes, your to do work etc.